OatsCG/Openmusic/README.md

 ![Openmusic Banner](GitHub-Stuff/ombanner.png)

 # Openmusic - Stream, Download, and Discover Music for Free
-## Official repository of the Openmusic app
+## Official repository for the Openmusic app

 #### Access Openmusic-Compatible servers in a beautiful UI.
 Stream, Download, and Discover music from databases created by the community!